hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 **TODO for Example 01 - patient summary embedded in a referral** This is a Work in Progress.
 To dos include:
-1. use case decisions still to be made including attestation (see above) - as decisions are made they will be reflected in the example
+1. use case decisions still to be made (see above) - as decisions are made they will be reflected in the example
-2. Immunization history to be added.
+2. More immunization history to be added.
 3. Diagnostic Results to be added.

 _Note: the example data e.g. immunisation history, meds, etc. are provided by the AU Patient Summary Clinical Focus Group._